hashgraph/hedera-nft-sdk/README.md

 ---

-2. `validateArrayOfObjects` - Takes an array of metadata objects and validates each one against the Token Metadata JSON Schema V2, providing detailed results for each object.
+2. `validateArrayOfObjects` - Takes an array of metadata objects and validates each one against the token metadata schema, providing detailed results for each object.

 ```js
 const validationResults = Hip412Validator.validateArrayOfObjects(arrayOfMetadataObjects);